go-delve/delve/Documentation/cli/README.md

 ## trace
 Set tracepoint.

-	trace [name] <linespec>
+	trace [name] [linespec]

 A tracepoint is a breakpoint that does not stop the execution of the program, instead when the tracepoint is hit a notification is displayed.
 See [Documentation/cli/locspec.md](//github.com/go-delve/delve/tree/master/Documentation/cli/locspec.md) for the syntax of linespec.
+If linespec is omitted a tracepoint will be set on the current line.

 See also: "help on", "help cond" and "help clear"